Vauxhall

 Use the failure ranking as a pre-test checklist or a haggling lever.
 Treat the headline pass rate as a fleet-wide trend, not a guarantee on any individual car.

-If you own a Ampera and your last MOT looked nothing like the ranked failures above, that's normal — individual cars vary widely.
+If you own an Ampera and your last MOT looked nothing like the ranked failures above, that's normal — individual cars vary widely.
 The ranking shows the patterns testers flag most often across the country.